Tora (band)

-TORA are an Australian electronic band formed in Byron Bay in May 2013.
-The founding members are Thorne Davis on drums; Shaun Johnston on bass guitar; Jo Loewenthal on lead vocals, guitar, and keys and Jai Piccone on vocals, guitar and keys.
+Tora is an Australian electronic band formed in Byron Bay, New South Wales in May 2013.
+The founding members are Tobias Tunis, Thorne Davis (drums), Shaun Johnston (bass guitar), Jo Loewenthal (lead vocals, guitar, and keys), and Jai Piccone (vocals, guitar, and keys).

-The band consists of multi-instrumentalists, songwriters and producers with a wide musical palette, fusing unique and graceful vocals with smoothly layered production and instrumentation reminiscent of Radiohead and James Blake.
-Their catalogue now boasts over 100m streams and 1.1m listeners a month on Spotify alone (2019).
 They have undertaken Australian and international tours.
-Their tracks have received high rotation on national radio station Triple J.
+Their tracks have received rotation on the Australian national radio station, after winning Triple J Unearthed competition in 2014.

 History

 2006–2012: Early Career

-All future Tora band members: Jai Piccone, Jo Loewenthal, Shaun Johnston, Thorne Davis and Tobias Tunis-Plant attended Shearwater Steiner School in Mullumbimby, a small New South Wales town.
-In 2006 while still at high school, they formed an indie-rock band with Loewenthal on lead guitar and vocals, Tunis on drums and Johnston on bass guitar; it was later named, Alice Blu.
+All Tora band members, (Jai Piccone, Jo Loewenthal, Shaun Johnston, Thorne Davis, and Tobias Tunis-Plant) attended Shearwater Steiner School in Mullumbimby, a town in New South Wales.
+In 2006, while in high school, they formed an indie-rock band with Loewenthal on lead guitar and vocals, Tunis on drums and Johnston on bass guitar; band was later named Alice Blu.
 In 2010 the three left Shearwater to attain a diploma in contemporary music served by Northern Rivers Conservatorium Arts Centre (NRCAC).
-While completing the course they continued to perform as Alice Blu, including supporting gigs by the Beautiful Girls and by Daryl Braithwaite.
-According to Loewenthal "The business classes helped us a lot with negotiating gigs and money and knowing how to promote ourselves."
+They continued to perform as Alice Blu, including supporting gigs by the Beautiful Girls and by Daryl Braithwaite.
+According to Loewenthal, "The business classes helped us a lot with negotiating gigs and money and knowing how to promote ourselves."